Sign up for updates about energy-related reports and events at the National Academies by subscribing to our email list.

 View past emails

-NEW STUDY: Modernizing the U.S. Electric System
+Modernizing the U.S. Electricity System

 At the request of Congress and the Department of Energy’s Office of Electricity Delivery and Energy Reliability, the National Academies of Sciences, Engineering, and Medicine is undertaking a comprehensive evaluation of strategies for modernizing the U.S. electric power system.
 Learn more on the study website.

-RECENT WORKSHOP: Exploring California and Other Subnational Climate Assessments
+Learning from California and Other Subnational Climate Assessments

-NEW REPORT: Enhancing the Resilience of the Nation's Electricity System
+Enhancing the Resilience of the Nation's Electricity System

 Electricity is fundamental to our nation’s health, safety, and economy.
 However, extreme weather events, earthquakes, cyber attacks, and other threats have the potential to cause large-scale outages, putting lives at risk.
 Our new report, Enhancing the Resilience of the Nation's Electricity System, identifies promising technologies, policies, and organizational strategies that should be implemented on the federal, state, and local levels.